kazurayam/VisualInspectionTutorial/docs/index.md

     BUILD SUCCESSFUL in 1s
     1 actionable task: 1 executed

-## 1st example : "Hello, materialstore!"
+## 1st example: "Hello, materialstore!"

 We are going to read the code of